mantidproject/mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

 and/or editing their coordinates manually.

-The default values, set in principle when a new stack of images is loaded, is as follows.
+The default values, set in principle when a new stack of images is loaded, are as follows.
 The region of intererest is set to cover all the images.
 The regions of normalization is not set (empty), and the center of rotation is set to the center of the image.
 The option to find the center of rotation automatically is disabled at present.